 Dzung and Linh are a couple from Northern Vietnam, but are now living full-time in Ben Tre, pouring their hearts for this region.

-Dzung is the founder and leader of the zigzag team.
+Dzung is the founder and leader of the Mekong ZigZag.
 Linh is the designer, and she's also managing Innerzen Homestay.

 Innerzen Homestay is the departure point for guests on Mekong Zig Zag's sailboat trip.